MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-certificates/create.md

     --description string            A brief description of the TLS Certificate -h, --help                          help for create
-    --load-balancer-id uuid         load_balancer_id: ID of the Load Balancer to create the TLS certificate (required) --name string                   The unique name of the TLS Certificate (required) --private-key base64            The private key associated with the TLS Certificate (required) -v, --version                       version for create
+    --load-balancer-id uuid         load_balancer_id: ID of the Load Balancer to create the TLS certificate (required) --name string                   The unique name of the TLS Certificate (max character count: 64) (required) --private-key base64            The private key associated with the TLS Certificate (required) -v, --version                       version for create
 ```